armadaproject/armada-jupyter/README.md

 ## Prerequisites

-Please make sure you have [Armada](https://github.com/G-Research/armada) installed and running.
+Please make sure you have [Armada](https://github.com/G-Research/armada) running.

 Ensure that the executor setting has been changed: